elotroalex/chiens/_texts/translation.md

 - and the rebellion, a shabby beautiful evening
 - and shackles and handcuffs
 - and rattan and drowning
-- {:.pr} alas, alas, towards the morning the whitening of islands of continents of church and curse.
+- {:.pr} alas, alas, towards the morning, the whitening of islands, of continents, of churches, of curses.

 - {:.sp} The Man Reciter